celagus/random-passwd-api/README.md

 # Intro

-This is a RESTful API for random password generation.
+This is a RESTful API built in Flask for random password generation.

 You can input th number of lowercase chars, uppercase chars, digits and the password length you wish, then the API returns a random password.